AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-11-29-what-is-json.md

-the service sending the data can represent the data in the JSON format the service recieving the data can convert data represented at JSON into data usable throughout the application.
+the service sending the data can represent the data in the JSON format the service receiving the data can convert data represented at JSON into data usable throughout the application.
 In web development, JSON is used to facilitate communication to both internal and external services.

 **Internal communication**